jeka-dev/jeka/dev.jeka.core/src/main/doc/Manual.md

 You can add these options to you command line.

-* `-JKC=[ClassName]` : By default, Jeka instantiates the first class found under _def_ directory to execute methods on.
+* `-kb=[KBeanName]` : By default, Jeka instantiates the first _KBean_ found under _def_ directory to execute methods on.
   You can force to instantiate a specific class by passing its long or short name.
   If the class is already in classpath, then no _def_ compilation occurs.
   Using simply `-JKC=` is equivalent to `-JKC=JkClass` which is the base class bundled in Jeka.
-* `-LRI` : Displays runtime info.
+* `-lri` : Displays runtime info.
 This will display on console meaningfull information about current Jeka version, Java version, base directory, download repository, classpath, ...
-* `-LSU` : Shows logs about jeka setup (compilation of def classes, plugin loading, ...).These informations are not logged by default.
+* `-lsu` : Shows logs about jeka setup (compilation of def classes, plugin loading, ...).These informations are not logged by default.
-* `-LS=BRACE` : Alters console output by delimiting tasks with braces and mentioning the processing time for each.
+* `-ls=BRACE` : Alters console output by delimiting tasks with braces and mentioning the processing time for each.
-* `-LS=DEBUG` : Alters console output by showing the class name and line number from where the log has been emitted.
+* `-ls=DEBUG` : Alters console output by showing the class name and line number from where the log has been emitted.
-* `-LV` : Alters console output by displaying trace logs (emitted by `JkLog#trace`)
+* `-lv` : Alters console output by displaying trace logs (emitted by `JkLog#trace`)
-* `-FC` : Force compilation of _def_ classes, even if they are marked as up-to-date.
+* `-dcf` : Force compilation of _def_ classes, even if they are marked as up-to-date.

 ### How to change the JDK that will run _Jeka_